pzvol/wt-sight-generator/README.md

 ## Files

-- `_lib/sight_lib.js` is the main module, which holds the classes designed for writing a sight in JS;
+- `_lib2/sight_*.js` are the main modules, which holds the classes designed for writing a .blk user sight in JS;
-- `_lib/sight_predefined_info.js` stores some sight components I frequently use.
+- `_lib2/predefined.js` stores some sight components I frequently use.

+- (`_lib/*` are scripts for the old version.
+They are deprecated and will be removed soon.)

 ## Usage

 (The project is developed with deno)

-Created sights are under `sights` directory.
+Created sights are under `sights2` directory.
 Run a `.js` file to get the `.blk` code for the sight.
+(For examples of old v1 lib, see `sights` directory)

 `compile_sight.sh` is a sample script to compile and place a sight into the game's sight folder (`all_tanks` folder by default).
 Modify settings in the script before use.